 As I don't post here that often, it seems a bit daft to be 'announcing' I'm taking a break from 'blogging' after being on vacation these past months.

 But I am.
 To write a book.
 How unusual is that, hey?
 It seems like everyone is writing a book these days.
 However, as I've quit the day job, put the Diva Daughter into care, and the Lover on ice, I'd better deliver.
-So it's fingers out, heads down, and go-fast typing until Christmas, which is when the Prodigal Son returns and I'm back to sweating over a hot stove cooking fatted coddles and wearing a nose-clip.
+So it's fingers out, heads down, and go-fast typing until Christmas , which is when the Prodigal Son returns from Oz and I'm back to sweating over a hot stove cooking fatted coddles wearing a nose-clip.

 Naturally, I've been doing a lot of research by way of preparation for the steep curve.
 On the way I found these 10 writing tips listed below from crime author PD James.
 They are, by the far, the most sensible tips I've ever read.
 Or, as my favourite short story writer of the day, Nuala Ní Chonchúir, described them: "Unpretentious and straight forward".